awslabs/aws-appflow-custom-connector-python/custom_connector_integ_test/README.md

 3. Running a flow from s3 -> connector
 4. Running a flow from the connector -> s3

-Additionally, we provide a test class that cleans up all Appflow resources created by the integration tests.
+Additionally, we provide a test class that cleans up all AppFlow resources created by the integration tests.
 This test case cleans up resources based on the prefix "Integ_{ResourceType}" e.g. Integ_Profile.
 You can also provide a prefix in the test configuration which will be appended to all resources.
 If you are running multiple test cases in the same aws account, be sure to use this prefix.
 Otherwise,